yourdevkalki/arbitrum-vibekit/README.md

 - **Integrate with Cursor IDE**

-To interact with the Lending agent though Curosr, [create or update](https://docs.cursor.com/context/model-context-protocol) your `mcp.json` file through Cursor settings with the following content:
+To interact with the Lending agent though Cursor, [create or update](https://docs.cursor.com/context/model-context-protocol) your `mcp.json` file through Cursor settings with the following content.
+If your agent is running on a different port than 3001, make sure to adjust it:

 ```
 {